|

 Lintwheels are on your shopping list every week.

-You have baby gates permanently installed at strategic places around the house, but no babies.
+You have baby gates permanently installed at strategic places around the house,

-The kitchen bin is more or less permanently installed in the kitchen sink, to keep the dog out of it while you're at work.
+The kitchen bin is more or less permanently installed in the kitchen sink, to

-You can't see out the passenger side of the windshield because there are nose-prints all over the inside.
+You can't see out the passenger side of the windshield because there are

 Poop has become a source of conversation for you and your significant other.